philmurtagh101/my-MS1-astroclub-site/README.md

 # Astroclub Website
 As an amateur stargazer I have had the pleasure of engaging many acquaintances and sharing experiences and events about a topic that without exaggeration could be regarded as the beginning and end of all sciences.
 Yet for many it remains an abstract and an obscure puzzle not at all helped by the unsociable hours and the very hard to follow text-dense websites associated with this subject.
 This exercise will be a small attempt to rectify the latter.

-Astroclub is designed to be a first stage responsive website for an astronomy club based in  Dublin/ Ireland to rapidly illustrate the wow factor of astronomy, deliver some immediate use for first time and regular  visitors and be an entry point for club members and prospective registrants.
+Astroclub is designed to be a first version of a responsive website for an astronomy club based in  Dublin/ Ireland to rapidly illustrate the wow factor of astronomy, deliver some immediate use for first time and regular  visitors and be an entry point for club members and prospective registrants.

 ---